-The majority (42 percent) of temporary part-time resources are used to pay for substitute teachers to cover teacher vacancies, and to provide coverage when teachers are on short or long-term leave.
-Resources also are budgeted to pay employees who are on long-term leave (20 percent), and to reimburse employees the value of accumulated sick and annual leave upon retirement (27 percent).
-In addition, funds provide for temporary support when principals and clerical positions are vacant or permanent employees are on leave, additional media center and athletics support during the summer, stipends for employees elected to serve on Councils on Teaching and Learning, stipends for employees who serve as SEIUelected representatives.
-The amount budgeted for FY 2016 is \$64,929 less than the FY 2015 budgeted amount.
-There is an increase of \$30,000 for temporary part-time salaries to support the teacher workforce diversity enhancement.
+The majority (53 percent) of temporary part-time resources are used to pay for substitute teachers to cover teacher vacancies, and to provide coverage when teachers are on short or long-term leave.
+Resources also are budgeted to pay employees who are on long-term leave (eight percent), and to reimburse employees the value of accumulated sick and annual leave upon retirement (26 percent).
+In addition, funds provide for temporary support when principals and clerical positions are vacant or permanent employees are on leave, additional media center and athletics support during the summer, stipends for employees elected to serve on Councils on Teaching and Learning, stipends for employees who serve as supervisors of student teachers, and stipends for employees who serve as SEIU elected representatives.
+The amount budgeted for FY 2016 is \$442,901 more than the FY 2015 budgeted amount.
+There are increases to the budget of \$167,259 for an enhancement to provide temporary part-time clerical support for elementary schools.
+Also, there is an enhancement to provide an additional \$30,000 for temporary part-time salaries to support the teacher workforce diversity.
 In addition, there also is \$10,000 budgeted for program supplies in this program budget, \$180,000 budgeted in the Recruitment and Staffing program budget, and \$5,000 is included in the Certification and Continuing Education program budget for this enhancement.